MoSaeid/MoSaeid/README.md

 ## Hello, World 👋
 - 📫 How to reach me: LinkedIn
 - 🔭 I’m currently working on MVC-Express-MySQL boilerplate
+- 🌱 Accomplished 19 certificates in different IT topics (https://www.linkedin.com/in/mosaeid/details/certifications)

 <!--
 **MoSaeid/MoSaeid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.